 Set amid the towering Southern Alps, Queenstown is New Zealand’s adventure capital—some locals claim it’s the adventure capital of the world.
 Travelers come here to sky dive, ski, bungee jump, and cruise the Shotover and Dart rivers on high-speed jet boats.
-It’s not all high adrenaline, though: The nearby Otago Valley is a favorite for wine tasting, and Queenstown is a jumping-off point for boat and helicopter trips to Milford Sound and Fiordlands National Park.
-Guided tours help travelers fit in all their bucket-list adventures, and cut down time by coordinating transport and activities, which often take place in far-flung locations.
+If high adrenaline activities are not for you, there are other options available including: The nearby Otago Valley which is a favorite for wine tasting, and Queenstown is a jumping-off point for boat and helicopter trips to Milford Sound and Fiordlands National Park.
+Guided tours help travelers fit in all their bucket-list adventures, and cut down time by coordinating transport and activities, many of which take place in far-flung locations.

 The steepest gondola in the Southern Hemisphere climbs to sweeping views of the mountains and Lake Wakatipu.
-It’s a great way for travelers to get their bearings in the dramatic landscape.
+This tour is a great way for travelers to get their bearings in the dramatic landscape.
 Booking the Skyline Gondola with other Queenstown activities is a cost-effective option, and some popular experiences—such as stargazing—must be secured 24 hours in advance.

 This combo pairs a trip on the Skyline Gondola with sought-after reservations for lunch or dinner at the Stratosfare Restaurant and Bar, where floor-to-ceiling windows offer beautiful views.

 Skyline Stargazing and Gondola in Queenstown

 Powerful telescopes and a “star guide” give a fascinating glimpse of the night sky above Queenstown; jackets are provided so travelers can bundle up and keep warm.